 Required: One approved upper-division course.
 Please speak with an advisor to determine the appropriate course to fulfill your major’s requirement.

-For the Most Current list of Approved Courses for 2018-2019, please visit the Catalog
+Approved Courses: For the most current list of approved courses for 2019-2020, please see the Catalog

 Creating a Mason Core Capstone Course?